Can Coronavirus Affect Your Eyes?

 However, this is not an exhaustive list.
 Ocular symptoms like burning eyes can also be a symptom of COVID-19, as it is rare but possible to develop pink eye (also known as conjunctivitis) with COVID-19.

-In fact, one study from China, published in the New England Journal of Medicine, evaluated hospitalized patients with confirmed diagnoses of COVID-19.
+One study from China, published in the New England Journal of Medicine, evaluated hospitalized patients with confirmed diagnoses of COVID-19.
 It found that conjunctivitis symptoms occurred in just 0.8 percent of those coronavirus patients.6

 If you are having severe symptoms like persistent pain in your chest, are feeling confused, or are struggling to wake up or stay awake, you should seek immediate medical attention.
 Also reach out for emergency medical help if your skin, lips, or nails are turning gray or blue.10